Common nighthawk: History

-Field identification
+Description

 The common nighthawk is distinguished from other caprimulguids by its forked tail (includes a white bar in males); its long, unbarred, pointed wings with distinctive white patches; its lack of rictal bristles, and the key identifier – their unmistakable calls.
 These birds range from 21 to 25 cm in total length and from 51 to 61 cm in wingspan.
 Body mass can vary from 55 to 98 g.
 Among standard measurements, the wing chord is 17.2 to 21.3 cm, the tail is 13 to 15.1 cm, the bill is 0.5 to 0.8 cm and the tarsus is 1.2 to 1.6 cm.

 The common nighthawk resembles both the Antillean nighthawk and the lesser nighthawk and occurs at least seasonally in the entire North American range of both of these species.
 The lesser nighthawk is a smaller bird and displays more buffy on the undertail coverts, where the common nighthawk shows white.
 Common nighthawks and Antillean nighthawks exhibit entirely dark on the basal portion of the primary feathers, whereas lesser nighthawks have bands of buffy spots.
 Common and Antillean nighthawks have a longer outermost primary conveying a pointier wing tip than the lesser nighthawk.
 The common nighthawk forages higher above ground than the lesser nighthawk and has a different call.
 The only reliable way to distinguish Antillean nighthawk without disturbance is also by the differences in their calls.
 Visually, they may only be distinguished as different from the common nighthawk once in the hand.
 Subtle differences are reported to be a challenge in field identification.